lucabordo/tgplus/README.md

-# Template
+# Goal

 This is an exploratory python project.

 # Setup

 This project includes a Makefile that automates the steps for:
-- The creation (reproducibly) of the virtual environment needed for the project: `make dev`;
+- The creation (reproducibly) of the virtual environment needed for working on the project: `make dev`;
 - Any tooling on the code, such as static analysis, tests, to be run either locally or as part of a CI: `make checks`;
 - Any other command frequently used in development/test/production and worth automating, for instance exposing a kernel for data science work within a notebooks, commands to update the venv, etc.